-In March 2020, November 2023, the FASB issued Accounting Standards Update (ASU) ASU No. 2020-04, 2023-07, which provides temporary optional expedients for public entities to disclose significant segment expenses and exceptions other segment items on accounting for contract modifications an annual and hedging relationships for the purpose of the replacement of LIBOR with another reference rate.
-The guidance also provides interim basis and to provide in interim periods all disclosures about a one-time election to sell held-to-maturity debt securities reportable segment's profit or to transfer such securities to the available-for-sale or trading category.
-The Company's material contracts loss and assets that are or were indexed currently required annually.
-Public entities with a single reportable segment are required to USD-LIBOR have been amended to transition to an alternative benchmark, where necessary.
-Any other unmodified agreements that incorporate LIBOR as provide the referenced rate either (i) already had provisions in place that provide for an alternative to LIBOR upon its phase-out or that are governed by new disclosures and all the Adjustable Interest Rate (LIBOR) Act, or the LIBOR Act, (ii) matured or (iii) were terminated prior to June 30, 2023 disclosures required under ASC 280, Segment Reporting.
-The ASU was does not change how a public entity identifies its operating segments, aggregates them or applies the quantitative thresholds to determine its reportable segments.
-The ASU is effective immediately for fiscal years beginning after December 15, 2023, and for interim periods beginning after December 15, 2024, with early adoption permitted.
-The guidance should be applied retrospectively to all entities periods presented in the financial statements, unless it is impracticable.
-The segment expense categories and expires after December 31, 2024, amounts disclosed in the prior periods should be based on the significant segment expense categories identified and disclosed in the period of adoption.
-The Company's adoption of Company has early adopted this ASU, which did not have an a material impact on the Company's Company's financial condition, results of operations or financial statement disclosures.
+In November 2023, the FASB issued ASU No. 2023-07, which requires public entities to disclose significant segment expenses and other segment items on an annual and interim basis and to provide in interim periods all disclosures about a reportable segment's profit or loss and assets that are currently required annually.
+Public entities with a single reportable segment are required to provide the new disclosures and all the disclosures required under ASC 280, Segment Reporting.
+The ASU does not change how a public entity identifies its operating segments, aggregates them or applies the quantitative thresholds to determine its reportable segments.
+The ASU is effective for fiscal years beginning after December 15, 2023, and for interim periods beginning after December 15, 2024, with early adoption permitted.
+The guidance should be applied retrospectively to all periods presented in the financial statements, unless it is impracticable.
+The segment expense categories and amounts disclosed in the prior periods should be based on the significant segment expense categories identified and disclosed in the period of adoption.
+The Company has early adopted this ASU, which did not have a material impact on the Company's financial condition, results of operations or financial statement disclosures.